 Installed in a mansion built in 1908, the Fishing Museum is one of the main tourist attractions in Santos and is part of historical-cultural heritage of the entire region.
 Eclectic in style, the building, constructed on the site of the former Fort August (18th century), houses an important collection on the aquatic environment.

-Among its attractions are: a 23m-long whale skeleton, giant squid, Beach Room, play wing, a whale boat from 1930, stuffed animals and a huge collection of sand from beaches in Brazil and from around the world.
+Among its attractions are: a 23m-long whale skeleton, giant squid, Beach Room, play wing, stuffed animals and a huge collection of sand from beaches in Brazil and from around the world.

 One of the Museum’s highlights, the skeleton of a fin whale (Balaenoptera physalus) is 23 meters long, with 193 bones, weighing 7 tons.
 The mammal, washed up on a beach in Peruíbe (the south coast of São Paulo State) in August, 1941, in the middle of the Second World War, was actually mistaken for a German submarine by fishermen.
 Removing the body was helped by tides and ropes tied to the horns of two bulls.
 The skeleton arrived at the museum a year later.

 The only example exhibited in the world, the stuffed giant squid (Architeuthis sp.) is impressive: no less than 5 meters long and weighing 91 kilos.

 A rarity when it comes to stuffed creatures in museums, the manta ray (Manta birostris) on display in the museum spans 4m40 and weighs 600 kilos.
 It was killed by accident in a gill fishing net in Praia Grande (SP) in June 2005.